 Great characters feel real.
 They talk, act, and respond to stress in ways we recognize, with their own personal character voice.
 We can relate to them because they seem human.

-To write a character that leaps off the page, we need to know her deeply.
-We need to understand her thoughts and feelings.
-If our audience is going to empathize with her, we have to first.
+To write a character that leaps off the page, we need to know them deeply.
+We need to understand their thoughts and feelings.
+If our audience is going to empathize with them, we have to first.

 3 Writing Prompts to Discover Your Character's Voice